ICDE 2027: Submission Guidelines

 Desk Rejection Policy

-ICDE research track submissions that don’t meet the following requirements will be rejected without review (desk-reject).
+ICDE research track submissions that fail to meet the following requirements will be rejected without review (desk-rejected).